 To improve the health, safety and welfare of all Erie County citizens, the strength of its economy and the quality of the environment.

 Bill Monaghan is a fifth generation Erie County resident and was born and raised in Sandusky and Perkins Township.
 Bill was elected to his third term as Erie County Commissioner on November 3, 2014.
-He is President of the Board.
+He is President of the Board of County Commissioners.
 He is married to the former Judy Baxter and has two grown children and six grandchildren.
 He graduated from St Mary's High School and attended Bowling Green State University.
 He retired in December, 2005 from Wabash Alloys, formerly known as Vulcan Materials, after 40 years in the secondary aluminum business.
 Bill was the Senior Purchasing Manager at Wabash Alloys managing over a half billion dollars of raw material purchases each year.
 Wabash Alloys was the world leader in aluminum casting alloys to the automotive industry.
 Bill serves on the County Commissioners Association of Ohio (CCAO) General Government & Operations Committee, Jobs, Economic Development & Infrastructure Committee and Water Quality Task Force.
 He is also a Board Member of the Firelands Symphony Orchestra, Erie County Chamber of Commerce, Erie County Economic Development Corporation and several other boards and committees.

 Thomas M. Ferrell, Jr. is now serving his sixth term as Erie County Commissioner.
 Mr. Ferrell was born and raised in Sandusky.
 He attended Sandusky High School, graduated from Bowling Green State University and taught government, history and economics at Sandusky High School.
 From 1986 – 1989 Mr. Ferrell served as a Perkins Township Trustee and on November 4, 2008 he was re-elected to his sixth term as Commissioner of Erie County.
 He is Vice-President of the Board.